fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 * Security
   * VPC Endpoints available
   * Controlled by IAM
-  * Encryption at rest using KMS
+  * Encryption at rest using KMS (defined at table creation)
   * Encryption in transit using SSL / TLS
 * Backups and Restore features
   * No performance impact